xiwcx/sass-intro/resources/Local Dev Setup.md

     - js // All javascript files go here.
     - webtype // Place any webfonts you're serving from your site here.

 The settings in Config.rb are used in very interesting ways in advanced Sass and Compass coding.
 We encourage you to research them yourself.
+Compass's reference for the config file can be found [here](http://compass-style.org/help/tutorials/configuration-reference/)

 ## Usage

+### MAMP
+- There's a good CSS-Tricks video called [First Moments with MAMP](http://css-tricks.com/video-screencasts/86-mamp/) that is only 20 minutes long.
+I recommend watching this as he uses MAMP in conjunction with Wordpress.
+- A good default is to set MAMP's root to `/Users/Youruser/Sites` that way you can download a fresh install of Wordpress, move it to this folder and then rename it.
+Then you can access`/Users/Youruser/Sites/devsite1` by typing `localhost:8888/devsite1` in to your browser's address bar.

+### Command Line
+- A simple tutorial for using OS X's command line can be found [here](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx)
+- Also bone up on `mkdir` and `touch` [right here](http://www.slackbook.org/html/file-commands-creation.html).
+- You may want to grab [iTerm 2](http://www.iterm2.com/#/section/home) a far superior terminal to the default that comes with OS X.

+### Compass

+- Install Compass' config.rb file in your theme's root folder `localhost:8888/devsite1/wp-content/themes/yourtheme` this way compass is only watching the relevant files and folders.

+### Migration

+- There are a few ways to Migrate.
+    - The simplest is to change the settings in the Wordpress Admin.
+This Wordpress Codex page shares a few, the relevant section is [When Your Domain Name or URLs Change: If You Don't Care If Your Old Blog Works](http://codex.wordpress.org/Moving_WordPress#If_You_Don.27t_Care_If_Your_Old_Blog_Works).
+Then upload the database to the new server, this will break the local install.
+    - You can also edit the _siteurl_ and _home_ fields in the _wp_options_ table from `localhost:8888/devsite1` to `http://url.com` once you've imported the database on to the new server.
+This method is preferable as it leaves both versions functioning.